 1 in 3 people may benefit from stem cell regenerative medicine therapy

 Approximately 1 in every 400 children and adolescents are diagnosed with diabetes, and approximately 10,000 babies per year in the U.S. will develop cerebral palsy.

 For the diseases listed above, and many others, stem cell therapies offer the greatest potential for a cure.
 Privately banking your baby's cord blood and umbilical cord tissue stem cells ensures that this precious resource will be readily available to you should a stem cell transplant be needed to save a family member’s life.

 In 1988, the first successful cord blood transplant occurred for the treatment of Fanconi Anemia.
-At that time, it was the only disease known that could be effectively treated with cord blood stem cells.
+At that time, it was the only disease discovered that could be effectively treated with cord blood stem cells.

 Eleven years later in 1999, a second disease was added to the list of FDA approved therapies using cord blood stem cells.

-With over 700 clinical trials and numerous research studies currently in progress, it is estimated that as many as 1 in 3 people in the United States may benefit from regenerative medicine therapy with stem cells.3
+With over 700 clinical trials initiated and numerous research studies currently in progress, it is estimated that as many as 1 in 3 people in the United States may benefit from regenerative medicine therapy with stem cells.3

 1 The Leukemia & Lymphoma Society.
 (August 19, 2010).
 Facts & Statistics.
 Retrieved September 2, 2010, from http://www.leukemia-lymphoma.org/all_page?item_id=12486